• Skip to primary navigation

 Ingredients For Wheat Berry Stew

 This stew calls for wheat berries.
-They’re fiber rich with a chewy texture similar to barley.
-Find wheat berries in the bulk isle or online.
+They have a chewy texture similar to barley.
+Find wheat berries on Amazon or in the bulk bins at a well stocked grocery store.
 Here’s what you’ll need to make this soup:

 • Dry Cannellini Beans or Canned*